 I most likely could have added about a dozen other games to this list and am always disappointed when I have to limit it to a certain number.
 Other games that I am eagerly anticipating include Raiders of the Deep: U-Boats of the Great War, 1914-1918 from Compass Games, Stalingrad: Inferno on the Volga from VentoNuovo Games, Platoon Commander Deluxe: Kursk from Flying Pig Games, Hitler’s Reich from GMT Games and The Last Hundred Yards from GMT Games to name a few.

 I hope that you have enjoyed the experience of getting some insight into my tastes for wargames.
 I tend to really like experiences and Card Driven Games or games based heavily on player interaction usually top my list.
 Don’t get me wrong.
 A good old fashioned hex and counter wargame is great as well, and I have several of those I have my eye on.

-If you agree or disagree, please share your thoughts with me as I love to hear form our readers.
+If you agree or disagree, please share your thoughts with me as I love to hear from our readers.